Advanced Search Procedures in Herb.jl

 Parameters

-Search procedures typically have some hyperparameters that you can configure.
+Search procedures typically include hyperparameters that you can configure.

 max_depth

-max_depth controls the maximum depth of the program trees that are explored during the search, effectively limiting the size and complexity of the synthesized program.
-The parameter is configured as part of the iterator.
+max_depth controls the maximum depth of program trees explored during the search, effectively limiting the size and complexity of the synthesized program.
+The parameter is configured when constructing the iterator.

-In the following example, we consider two different values for max_depth.
+In the following example, we consider two different values for max_depth, and see the effect on memory allocations using the @timed macro.

 :(1 + (x + x))